mbirkhez/NVDB-api/README.md

 requests version 2.27.1

-## You might need the following packages for reading geometric coordinates:
+## You need the following packages for reading geometric coordinates:

 geopandas